Crowdsourcing and BHL: Current Projects that Allow Users to Help Us Improve Our Library!

 Mining Biodiversity: Semantics and the Crowd

 In the near future, the Mining Biodiversity Project, whose USA partners’ participation is also funded by IMLS, will be crowdsourcing the creation of a gold standard annotated set of pages to train the mining algorithms that will search for named entities (ie. concepts like taxa, places, people, habitat, traits).
 After that, a bigger group of volunteers will help validating the pre-annotated relations through time (events) automatically discovered from our BHL corpus.
-Stay tuned for more information on this project and related crowdsourcing activities.
+Learn more about the Mining Biodiversity Project, which runs through December 2015.

 The Field Book Project: Improving Access to Researchers’ Fieldnotes